AwalaApp/specs/rs007-pohttp.md

 ## Relevant Specifications

 [Relaynet Core (RS-000)](rs000-core.md) defines the requirements for [message transport bindings](rs000-core.md#message-transport-bindings) in general and [parcel delivery bindings](rs000-core.md#parcel-delivery-binding) specifically, all of which apply to PoHTTP.

+## Open Questions

+- This is basically a webhook.
+Should it be renamed to _PoWebhook_?